qeeqbox/honeypots/README.md

 ## Usage Example - Import as object and test with external ssh command
 ```
+#you need higher user permissions for binding\closing some ports

 from honeypots import QSSHServer
 qsshserver = QSSHServer(port=9999)
 qsshserver.run_server(process=True)